Skill Assessment Australia: DHA Requirements Explained

 Understanding How Skill Assessment Works

-• 1.
-Identify Nominated Occupation: Choose an occupation listed on Australia’s skilled occupation lists.
+- 1. Identify Nominated Occupation: Applicants first choose an occupation listed on Australia’s skilled occupation lists based on qualifications and work experience.

-• 2.
-Check Correct Assessing Authority: Each occupation is assigned to a specific assessing authority.
+- 2. Check Correct Assessing Authority: Each occupation is assigned to a specific assessing authority responsible for evaluating qualifications and employment.

-• 3.
-Review Authority-Specific Requirements: Review official requirements published by the authority.
+- 3. Review Authority-Specific Requirements: Applicants must review the official requirements published by the assessing authority before preparing documentation.

-• 5.
-Assessment By Authorised Body: Evaluates submitted documents against ANZSCO occupation standards.
+- 5. Assessment By Authorised Body: The assessing authority evaluates submitted documents against ANZSCO occupation standards and its professional criteria.

-• 6.
-Receive Skills Assessment Outcome: Receive a positive, negative, or conditional assessment outcome.
+- 6. Receive Skills Assessment Outcome: Applicants receive a positive, negative, or conditional assessment outcome depending on whether requirements are satisfied.

 Who Conducts Skills Assessments In Australia?

 It’s important to know that DHA does not conduct skills assessments.
-Instead, approved assessing authorities evaluate your qualifications and experience.
-You must apply to the correct authority for your nominated occupation.
+Instead, approved assessing authorities evaluate your qualifications and experience against Australian occupational standards.
+Each authority is responsible for specific occupations on the Skilled Occupation List.

 VETASSESS